neuralmagic/sparseml/integrations/ultralytics/README.md

 Note for quantized performance, your CPU must support VNNI instructions.

 ### Notebook
-`deepsparse.ipynb` is a Jupyter Notebook that walks through running a sample infer3ence with the DeepSparse engine and running the same benchmark provided in the above script.
+`deepsparse.ipynb` is a Jupyter Notebook that walks through running a sample inference with the DeepSparse engine and running the same benchmark provided in the above script.

 Run the notebook by installing the examples as demonstrated above and running